Pinduoduo: Counterfeit products

 Pinduoduo has been significantly criticised in domestic Chinese media for selling shanzhai products.
 The company responded with an open letter stating that it had, in a single week in August, shut down 1,128 stores, taken down more than 4 million listings, and blocked 450,000 suspected counterfeit goods listings from being published.

-After it was listed on the U.S. Nasdaq stock exchange in 2018, China's State Administration for Market Regulation announced probes into the firm based on reports of counterfeit materials available on the platform.
+After it was listed on the Nasdaq in 2018, China's State Administration for Market Regulation announced probes into the retailer, based on reports of counterfeit materials available on the platform.
 Pinduoduo responded by intensifying efforts to remove counterfeit materials from its store.
 According to the company, it removed over 10.7 million suspicious items and blocked 40 million suspicious links on its platforms.
 Pinduoduo sought to reassure customers by stating that it would compensate customers with ten times the value of any counterfeit item found to have been sold through the platform.
 This was three times as much as the compensation mandated by China's Consumer Protection Law.

 Pinduoduo also introduced a penalty on sellers of items under which it would freeze ten times the trading volume of any item found to be counterfeit.
 One thousand sellers responded with a protest in July 2018 at the company's headquarters, during which there were physical clashes with the company's security guards.
 Sellers have also challenged Pinduoduo's penalty in court, but as of at least 2021 Pinduoduo won a significant majority of these cases.

 In April 2019, Pinduoduo was first named in the Office of the United States Trade Representative's list of Notorious Markets for Counterfeit Products and Piracy.
 As of 2023, Pinduoduo remains listed as a notorious market.

-The company also disclosed that it had removed 500,715 items and closed more than 40 stores as of February 4, 2020, to protect consumers from counterfeit and substandard masks being sold by merchants hoping to profit amid the COVID-19 pandemic.
+The company also disclosed that it had removed 500,715 items and closed more than 40 stores as of 4 February 2020, to protect consumers from counterfeit and substandard masks being sold by merchants hoping to profit amid the COVID-19 pandemic.

+In April 2024, U.S. Sen. Tom Cotton (R-Ark.) and then-Sen. Marco Rubio (R-Fla.) wrote letters to the Biden administration, raising concerns about Temu and connections to forced labor and intellectual property theft.
+At least 20 states have filed consumer fraud litigation against the company over its labor practices and fraud concerns.